redrathnure/armbian-mkspi/README.md

   * HDMI output
   * USB ports, including USB 3 port
   * ADXL345 (SPI bus)
+  * CAN bus for SKIPR board
-* If you are interested in UART, I2C, EMMC etc features, feel free to step into development/testing or support by hardware.
+* If you are interested in any additional features, feel free to step into development? testing or support me by hardware.
 * ~~Currently I am focusing only on Ubuntu LTS builds (`current` and `edge` kernels).
 Feel free to open PRs if you would need non LTS Ubuntu or Debian images.~~ Currently Ubuntu LTS (tested) and Debian Bullseye (non tested) builds are supported.